-Louisiana College is approved by the Veterans Administration (VA) as a training facility for eligible veterans, service personnel, reservists, children and widow/widowers of veterans.
+Louisiana Christian University is approved by the Veterans Administration (VA) as a training facility for eligible veterans, service personnel, reservists, children and widow/widowers of veterans.
 LC’s Va School Certifying Officer (SCO) collects and processes all required VA documentation.

 Apply for VA Benefits